emsterdam1/anRNAlab-Protocols/General/Transforming-Compotent-Cells.md

 **6.** Add 100 uL of SOC media to the cells

-**7.** Incubate at 37C for 30 min while shaking
+**7.** Incubate at 37°C for 30 min while shaking.

 **8.** Take a 200 uL pipette and bend the tip, and use it to pipette the entire bacteria mixture onto a plate
    * Use the bent part of the tip to spread the bacteria (doing 1-2 "dilutions")

-**9.** If the samples have transposase elements, incubate overnight at 30C, otherwise incubate at 37C
+**9.** If the samples have transposase elements, incubate overnight at 30°C, otherwise incubate at 37°C